SvenGroot/Ookii.CommandLine/README.md

 # Ookii.CommandLine [![NuGet](https://img.shields.io/nuget/v/Ookii.CommandLine)](https://www.nuget.org/packages/Ookii.CommandLine/)

-Ookii.CommandLine is a powerful and flexible command line argument parsing library for .Net applications.
+Ookii.CommandLine is a powerful, flexible and highly customizable command line argument parsing library for .Net applications.

 - Easily define arguments by creating a class with properties.
 - Create applications with multiple subcommands.
 - Generate fully customizable usage help.
 - Supports PowerShell-like and POSIX-like parsing rules.
+- Trim-friendly

-Ookii.CommandLine is provided in versions for [.Net Standard 2.0, .Net Standard 2.1, and .Net 6.0 and later](#requirements).
+Ookii.CommandLine is [provided in versions](#requirements) for .Net Standard 2.0, .Net Standard 2.1,
+.Net 6.0, and .Net 7.0 and later.

 Ookii.CommandLine can be added to your project using [NuGet](https://nuget.org/packages/Ookii.CommandLine).
 [Code snippets](docs/CodeSnippets.md) for Visual Studio are available on the